Sustainable transfer of knowledge from CEPLAS research topics into practice-oriented teaching

 The Research and Education Project was conceived jointly by CEPLAS, the “Zentrum für LehrerInnenbildung“ (Center for Teacher Training) and the “Institut für Biologiedidaktik“ (Institute for Didactics in Biology) at the University of Cologne in 2015.
 The aim is to interest advanced high school students in plant research by acquiring practical research experience in small, guided experiments.

 Due to time reasons, teachers are less often able to educate their pupils in basic scientific knowledge, for example in biology.
 The CEPLAS project "Research & Education" would like to help bridging this gap and, therefore, convey the fascination of scientific work already at school.
 For this purpose, special teaching modules are in development, which can be carried out by biology teachers without major effort or special tools and which should motivate teachers to address new aspects of plant biology.
-Beyond that, students who will become a teacher in a few years are involved in the design and application of the teaching modules and thereby will gain first teaching experience.
+In the first phase of the "Berufsfeldpraktikum", students who will become a teacher in a few years are involved in the design and application of the teaching modules and thereby will gain first teaching experience.

 The thematic focus has so far been on the interaction of plants with the environment, but in the long term other teaching modules from the CEPLAS context, e.g. on food security, climate change or genetic engineering of crop plants will be implemented.
 Below you will find detailed information on the concept, the implementation and the project partners involved.